-- The major cable systems will be selected in each of the major statewide markets.
+- The networks and major cable systems will be selected in each of the major statewide markets.
 Presently the Ohio markets have a 70-75 percent cable penetration. - Radio buys will be planned with Morning Drive, Afternoon Drive, Evenings and Weekends.
-Primary formats planned are Sports, Rock, Alternative, Urban Contemporary and Country, as appropriate for each market. - Sports sponsorships with college and professional teams in Ohio will be purchased to promote responsible drinking throughout the season. - Bonus inventory will be negotiated with each media vehicle as available and will be a requirement to participate. - Outdoor advertising will be limited and used only when it reaches the segment of the desired target audience.
+Primary formats planned are Sports, Rock, Alternative, Urban Contemporary and Country, as appropriate for each demographic. - Sports sponsorships with college and professional teams in Ohio will be used to promote responsible drinking throughout the season. - Bonus inventory will be negotiated with each media outlet as available and will be a requirement to participate. - Outdoor advertising will be limited and used only when it reaches the segment of the desired target audience.

-The sustained alcohol paid media plan will complement the 2010 NHTSA National Communications Plan and the 2010 NHTSA Marketing Calendar which prioritizes NHTSA special events and messaging opportunities throughout the year.
-The final sustained alcohol paid media plan will be submitted to NHTSA for review prior to implementation.
+The sustained alcohol paid media plan will complement the 2011 NHTSA National Communications Plan and the 2011 NHTSA Marketing Calendar which prioritizes NHTSA special events and messaging opportunities throughout the year.
+The final comprehensive paid media plan will be submitted to NHTSA for review prior to implementation.